-When a loved one has to go to a nursing home it's important they are treated with the best medical care, dignity and respect.
-Unfortunately, this does not always occur even in the best of nursing home facilities.
-The only way to stop nursing home abuse from happening is to hold nursing homes accountable for their actions and the actions of employees.
+When a loved one requires nursing home care, it's important they are treated with the best medical care, dignity, and respect.
+Unfortunately, this does not always occur--even in the best nursing home facilities.
+The only way to prevent nursing home abuse from happening is to hold nursing homes accountable for their actions and the actions of employees.

-We handle nursing home cases involving malnutrition, bed sores, open wounds, dehydration, weight loss, falls, burns, infections, inadequate supervision (walkaways), over sedation, and negligence in many other forms.
+We handle nursing home cases involving malnutrition, bed sores, open wounds, dehydration, weight loss, falls, burns, infections, inadequate supervision (walkaways), over-sedation, and negligence in many other forms.
 Numerous federal and state laws were developed to provide nursing home patients protection from abuse and neglect.
 Additionally, patients have privacy, security, and other rights.